Excellent! ROSHI has found 15 VPN’s that suit your criteria.

 The biggest disadvantage is a slower connection because of the additional encryption and decryption steps that occur.
 However, the best providers will also have strategies in place to ensure you get the fastest speed possible despite this.

-If you really can’t deal with how slow your VPN is, there are a few things you can do such as:
+If you really can’t deal with how slow your plan is, there are a few things you can do such as:

 Most insurers will allow a refund of the insurance amount on a prorated basis but it’s best to double check the policy documentation for exact details.